This image has an empty alt attribute; its file name is cropped-CSM-Pro-Head-Shot.jpg

 •

-• The total cost adds up to $1,600 including electronic recording of a Transfer on Death Deed by email in two (2) days.
+• The total cost adds up to $1,750 including electronic recording of a Transfer on Death Deed by email in a day.

 For single people, I would prioritize estate planning as follows:

-• (Plus $300 for recording which can be charged at this LawPay Credit Card Payment Link for a total of $600 for a recorded TODD) (Electronic recording is not available in Snohomish County);
+• (Plus $400 for recording (as of January 01, 2024) which can be charged at this LawPay Credit Card Payment Link for a total of $750 for a recorded TOD Deed) (Electronic recording is not available in Snohomish County);

 • (The second most valuable estate planning tools are beneficiary designations, which are free);